Scalar curvature operator for models of loop quantum gravity on a cubical graph: Ricci scalar as a function of the densitized triad

 Now it remains to deal with the last term in \Eq{R3}.
-Let us again start by considering the contraction of $E^a_iE^b_i$ with one of the Christoffel symbols.
-Using again the symmetry of $Q^{ab}$, we obtain

-Since this is to be contracted with the symmetric $\Gamma\updown{d}{bc}$, we may keep only the part of the above expression which is symmetric in $b$ and $c$:
+Let us again start by considering the contraction of the metric with one of the Christoffel symbols, namely $E^a_iE^b_i\Gamma^c_{ad}$.
+Since this will be contracted with $\Gamma^d_{bc}$, which is symmetric in $b$ and $c$, it is sufficient to keep only the symmetric part of the expression, which turns out to be

 Now contracting this with